 About the Syllabus Template

 The concept of a course syllabus has changed over the past years from a statement of course content to much more of a contract with the student, wherein college policies and instructor expectations have to be spelled out in much greater detail.
 In order to give our students accurate and current information Bellevue College has created this template to assist instructors with syllabus preparation.
+Instructors can also add the Syllabus Template directly to their course with Cidi Labs.

 Downloading the Syllabus